bangconghuynh/qsym2/README.md

 1. Follow steps 1 to 4 under the *Binary compilation* section above to install the required prerequisites.
 2. Make sure that the Anaconda package manager is available on your system.
 Instructions for installing Anaconda on a Linux system can be found [here](https://docs.anaconda.com/free/anaconda/install/linux/).
-3. Create a new conda environment named `qsym2-python` (or a different name of your choice) running Python 3.11 (or a different version your your choice):
+3. Create a new conda environment named `qsym2-python` (or a different name of your choice) running Python 3.11 (or a different version of your choice):
     ```bash
     conda create -n qsym2-python python=3.11
     ```